 The coursework will consist of 1 project and 2 written assignments.
 The assignments should allow students to demonstrate that the specific learning outcomes have been achieved.

-Students will be required to pass both the coursework and the final examination to pass the course.
+- Coursework 60%

 - 2 Project at 20% each (40%)

 - 2 Written Group Project (10%)

-- Final examination (2hrs)
+- Final examination (2hrs) 40%